gh-cli-for-education/gh-ai/examples/output2/README.md

 {
-  "advices": <Put here all the advices that are not code related like installation and usage>, "files": <Put here an array of objects with the format: {
+  "advices": <Put here all the advices that are not code related like installation and usage>, "files": <Put here an array of objects tha represent the files you will create to put the code in, with the format: {
      "filename": <Put here the file name>,
-     "content": <Put here the code and comments you generate. put a header comment with a short description of the file code> }, if no files are created leave an empty array>, "errors": <Put here an array of strings telling all the errors you found that can be from the user no putting any information to the user not asking about creating an extension, if no errors are found leave an empty array>
+     "content": <Put here the code and comments you generate. put a header comment with a short description of the file code> }>,
+  "errors": <Put here an array of strings telling all the errors you found that can be from the user no putting any information to the user not asking about creating an extension, if no errors are found leave an empty array>
 }

 Here are some rules you must follow if you create code inside the content property

-1. Make sure to handle all the possible errors but instead of creating code you have to put a comment explaining the user what should do there.

-2. You are able to use any library or package but make sure not to use an excessive amount of them.
+1. You are able to use any library or package but make sure not to use an excessive amount of them.

 #NAME gh-ai
 #SCRIPTLANGUAGE JavaScript
-#DESCRIPTION The gh-ai extension consist in a JavaScript program that reads the user input by a txt file and is parsed using this rules:
+#DESCRIPTION I want you to create a gh extension that consist in a JavaScript program that reads the user input by a txt file and is parsed using this rules:

 # The root of the prompt object it will search for a list of parameters
 prompt -> (%HASH_SYMBOL properties {% buildPropertyList %}):* %EOF {% buildObject %}